rachfop/takomo-docs/docs/organizations/policies.md

 ## Disabling Policy Types

 A policy type is disabled if it doesn't have any policies configured.
-So, to disable a policy that has policies in it, you just need to remove policy type's configuration from `organization.yml` file and the policy type is disabled when the organization is deployed.
-You can also disable a policy type by setting `false` to its value.
+So, to disable a policy that has policies in it, you need to remove the policy type's configuration from **organization.yml** file, and the policy type is disabled when the organization is deployed.
+You can also disable a policy type by setting **false** to its value.

 ### Example: Disabling a Policy Type